Marilyn Buck

-Marilyn Jean Buck (December 13, 1947 – August 3, 2010) was an American Marxist and feminist poet who was imprisoned for her participation in the 1979 prison escape of Assata Shakur, the 1981 Brink's robbery and the 1983 U.S. Senate bombing.
-Buck received an 80-year sentence, which she served in federal prison, from where she published numerous articles and other texts.
+Marilyn Jean Buck (December 13, 1947–August 3, 2010) was an American Marxist, feminist poet, and anti-war, anti-imperialist, and anti-racist activist, who was imprisoned for her participation in the 1979 prison escape of Assata Shakur, the 1981 Brink's robbery, and the 1983 U.S. Senate bombing.
+Buck received an 80-year sentence, which she served in federal prison, from where she published numerous articles as well as poetry.
 She was released on July 15, 2010, less than a month before her death at age 62 from cancer.

 Early life and education

-Buck was born December 13, 1947 in Midland, Texas, the daughter of Louis Buck, an Episcopal minister.
-Her mother was a nurse; both are deceased.
-The family was active in the civil rights movement; when Dr. Buck opposed segregation at St. Andrew's Episcopal School in Austin, Texas, picketed, and harshly criticized the bishop, crosses were burned on their lawn and he was removed as minister from the congregation of St. James in Austin, Texas, a congregation which had been integrated by the previous clergyman and his family.
-Dr. Buck returned to his veterinarian career, from which he had entered the clergy, to support his family.
+Buck was born December 13, 1947, in Temple, Texas, to Virginia Buck, a nurse, and Louis Buck, an Episcopal minister.
+Her family was active in the civil rights movement.
+Louis Buck opposed segregation at St. Andrew's Episcopal School in Austin, Texas, picketed, and harshly criticized the bishop.
+In response, crosses were burned on the family's lawn, and he was removed as minister from the congregation of St. James in Austin, a congregation which had been integrated by the previous clergyman and his family.
+Louis Buck returned to his veterinarian career, from which he had entered the clergy, to support his family.

-Buck attended the University of California at Berkeley and the University of Texas at Austin, graduating from New College of California while incarcerated.
+Marilyn Buck attended the University of California at Berkeley and the University of Texas at Austin.
 She subsequently earned a master's degree in Poetics from New College.